Blog Header

 Round-leaved Restharrow (Ononis rotundifolia).
 I thought this was a delightfully pretty plant.

 Apollo (Parnassius apollo).
-And then…. the butterfly we have been longing to see for years.
+This is the butterfly we have been longing to see for years.
 It’s not a lifer as we saw some in the Jura mountains above Geneva more than 20 years ago, but we weren't into photography much back then, and didn’t have a digital camera at that time, which helps i.e. taking loads of pics!
 There were tons of Apollos flying about along this road and up the gorge banks. 💜

 These are Keith’s images, as mine were not so close up.